Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 NOTES

 The record of son Joseph's first marriage in NOAR, 4:189 (SLC, M5, 43), dated 24 Nov 1785, calls her Anastasia LEBRON.
-The record of Joseph's second marriage in BRDR, 2:458 (ASM-2, 36), dated 5 Sep 1798, calls her Anastasie LEVRON, so the passenger list L'Amitié were not the only places where her surname was spelled incorrectly.
-Too bad the Wall of Names at the Acadian Memorial contains the misspelling, not the correct spelling, of her surname.
+The record of Joseph's second marriage in BRDR, 2:458 (ASM-2, 36), dated 5 Sep 1798, calls her Anastasie LEVRON, so the passenger lists for L'Amitié were not the only places where she was called LEBRON.
+See also her baptismal record, cited above.

 She & 6 of her children are on the passenger lists of both Le St.-Rémi, the fourth of the Seven Ships, & L'Amitié, the fifth of the Seven Ships, so, obviously, they crossed on the latter vessel.
-Evidently they reported for embarkation on Le St.-Rémi, which left St.-Malo on 27 Jun, but for some reason did not board that vessel.
+Evidently they reported for embarkation on Le St.-Rémi, which left St.-Malo on 27 Jun, but did not board that vessel (her older brother Michel & his family, however, did cross on Le St.-Rémi).
 L'Amitié left Paimboeuf, the port for Nantes, on the other side of the Breton peninsula, on 20 Aug, nearly 2 months later.
 One wonders why she & her children missed the earlier vessel & traveled so far to catch another one.
 They, in fact, may have missed two vessels at St.-Malo.
 La Ville d'Archangel, the sixth of the Seven Ships to reach New Orleans in 1785, left St.-Malo on 12 Aug, a month & a half after Le St.-Rémi left St.-Malo & 8 days before L'Amitié left Paimboeuf.
 It took La Ville d'Archangel 113 days to make the crossing.
 L'Amitié crossed in only 80 days & reached New Orleans nearly a month before La Ville d'Archangel.
 So all's well that ends well.
-Her son Jean LEJEUNE & his wife are the family below hers on the passenger list of Le St.-Rémi, but they made the crossing to New Orleans on that ship.
+Her son Jean LEJEUNE & his wife are the family below hers on the passenger list of Le St.-Rémi, but they made the crossing to New Orleans on that ship, which deepens the mystery of why Anastasie crossed on a later vessel.

-The Pierre HÉBERT listed with her in the Lafourche valley censuses of 1795 & 1797 was the son of daughter Marie-Marguerite LEJEUNE & Ambroise HÉBERT, whom she did not marry.
+The Pierre HÉBERT listed with her in the Lafourche valley censuses of 1795 & 1797 was the son of daughter Marie-Marguerite LEJEUNE & Ambroise HÉBERT, who Marie-Marguerite did not marry.
 The boy's full name was Pierre-Félix-Ambroise HÉBERT.
-See his birth/baptismal record, dated 13 Feb 1795, in BRDR, 2:372 (ASM-1, 37), which says that Pierre was born on 5 Oct 1794.
-Marie-Marguerite married widower Joseph-Francois CHIASSON at Assumption on 7 Jan 1797, when her son by Ambroise HÉBERT was a year & a half.
+See his baptismal record, dated 13 Feb 1795, in BRDR, 2:372 (ASM-1, 37), which says that Pierre was born on 5 Oct 1794.
+Marie-Marguerite married widower Joseph-François CHIASSON at Assumption on 7 Jan 1797, when her son by Ambroise HÉBERT was a year & a half old.
 See Robichaux, Bayou Lafourche, 1770-98, 79, 130.
+Such "natural" births among Acadians were rare, even in LA.

 Why does the passenger list of Le St.-Rémi call him Joseph-Marie, not Jean-Marie?
 Are we talking about 2 different sons here?
 The birth/baptismal date of Jean-Marie LEVRON fits nicely the age given for Joseph-Marie LEVRON on the 1785 passenger list, so this is probably the same person.

-Where was he in Jan 1788, when a census was taken at Ascension?
+Where was he in Jan 1788, when a census was taken at Valenzuéla on upper Bayou Lafourche?
 He would have been 20 at the time of the census.
 His parents also are not in this census.
 Where was he in the 1795, 1797, and 1798 censuses in the Lafourche valley?

 04. Wall of Names, 22 (pl.
-5L), calls him Louis LEVRON dit Luci, & lists him singly; White, DGFA-1, 1094, calls him Louis LEVRON, does not give a dit, gives his birth date & place, & his parents' names, says his godparents were Louis THIBEAU & Thérèse LABAUVE, & mentions no wife.
+5L), calls him Louis LEVRON dit Luci, & lists him singly; White, DGFA-1, 1094, calls him Louis LEVRON, does not give a dit, gives his birth date & place & his parents' names, says his godparents were Louis THIBEAU & Thérèse LABAUVE, & mentions no wife.
+See also Arceneaux, D. J., Attakapas Post in 1769, 24.

-The birth/baptismal record of son Mathurin DAIGLE, fils, dated 5 May 1800, in BRDR, 2:218 (ASM-1, 168), says the boy's parents were from "Bolonia in Picardia," which is Picardy in northern France.
+The baptismal record of son Mathurin DAIGLE, fils, dated 5 May 1800, in BRDR, 2:218 (ASM-1, 168), says the boy's parents were from "Bolonia in Picardia," which is Picardy in northern France.
 A LEVRON birth record in BRDR, 2:487 (ASM-1, 172), says that Marie's brother Alexis also was "of Bolonia in Picordia."
-The birth/baptismal record of daughter Marie-Claire DAIGLE, dated 18 Mar 1797, in NOAR, 6:70 (SLC, B14, 26), says the girl's parents were "natives of Boulogne-sur-mer in Picardy in France."
-So there is no question that Marie & Mathurin were from the same town in Picardy.
+The baptismal record of daughter Marie-Claire DAIGLE, dated 18 Mar 1797, in NOAR, 6:70 (SLC, B14, 26), says the girl's parents were "natives of Boulogne-sur-mer in Picardy in France."
+So Marie & Mathurin were from the same town in Picardy.

 Why were she & her husband in New Orleans in early 1797?
 Were they there on business?

 06. Wall of Names, 37 (pl.
-9R), calls him Michel LEVRON, & lists him with his wife & 2 children, with the notation: ceux de Morlais arrives a Paimboeuf pour s'embarquer sur le meme navire [those from Morlaix arriving at Paimboeuf in order to embark on the same ship]; Hébert, D., Acadian Families in Exile 1785, 56-57, calls him Michel LEVRON, charpentier, age 55, on the embarkation list, & Michel LEVRON, carpenter, age 55, on the complete listing, says he was in the 1st Family of ceux de Morlais arrivés à Paimboeuf pour s'embarquer sur le même Navire [those from Morlaix arriving at Paimboeuf in order to embark on the same ship] Le St.-Rémi with his wife & 2 children, & says daughter Marie-Josèphe-Francoise was born 22 Oct 1762 but gives no birthplace.
-See also Voorhies, J., Some Late Eighteenth Century Louisianians, 513.
+9R), calls him Michel LEVRON, & lists him with his wife & 2 children, with the notation: ceux de Morlais arrives a Paimboeuf pour s'embarquer sur le meme navire [those from Morlaix arriving at Paimboeuf in order to embark on the same ship]; Arsenault, Généalogie, 666, profile of his father in the Port-Royal section, calls him Michel LEVRON, says he was born in c1732 but gives no birthplace, & says the family lived at Pisiguit in c1736; Arsenault, Généalogie, 667, calls him Michel LEVRON, says he was born in 1732 but gives no birthplace, gives his parents' names, details his marriage, lists his children as Marie-Madeleine, born in 1757, Joseph in 1758, Michel-François-Joseph in 1759, Alexis in c1761, Jean-Marie in c1762, & Madeleine-Pélagie in 1764, but gives no birthplaces, says his family was in St.-Joseph Parish, Boulogne-sur-Mer, France, when son Michel-François-Joseph was baptized on 23 Dec 1759, & was in St.-Nicolas Parish, Boulogne-sur-Mer, when daughter Madeleine-Pélagie was baptized on 22 Jul 1764; Hébert, D., Acadian Families in Exile 1785, 56-57, calls him Michel LEVRON, charpentier, age 55, on the embarkation list, & Michel LEVRON, carpenter, age 55, on the complete listing, says he was in the 1st Family of ceux de Morlais arrivés à Paimboeuf pour s'embarquer sur le même Navire [those from Morlaix arriving at Paimboeuf in order to embark on the same ship] Le St.-Rémi with his wife & 2 children, & says daughter Marie-Josèphe-Françoise was born on 22 Oct 1762 but gives no birthplace.
+See also Voorhies, J., Some Late Eighteenth-Century Louisianians, 513.

-Why are he & his wife not in the Ascension census of Jan 1788?
+Why are he & his wife not in the Lafourche census of Jan 1788?
 Did they even survive the crossing from France to LA?